Santa Maria Uber Accident Lawyers

 How Does Uber’s Insurance Coverage Work?

-- Car accidents caused by Uber drivers
+- Car accidents caused by Uber drivers.

-- Car accidents involving Uber vehicles
+- Car accidents involving Uber vehicles.

-- Injuries caused by Uber drivers
+- Injuries caused by Uber drivers.

-- Assaults committed by Uber drivers
+- Assaults committed by Uber drivers.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI

-What To Expect for A Settlement
+What To Expect In A Settlement For Uber Accident Cases In Santa Maria

-Settling Claims With Santa Maria Uber Accident Lawyers
+Negotiating Claims With Santa Maria Uber Accident Lawyers